Skip to content

 Fix: Google Chrome Helper Over-utilization CPU on Computer

-In such cases, you can eliminate the problem by disabling hardware acceleration, blocking ads on Chrome, and uninstalling less valuable extensions.
+In such cases, you can eliminate the problem by disabling hardware acceleration, blocking ads, and uninstalling less valuable extensions.

 Method 1: Disable Hardware Acceleration